 A good night’s sleep is hard to come by these days.

-However, technology can help you monitor sleep and ultimately work towards getting you 7 to 9 hours of peaceful rest, despite what else may be happening in your life.
-This will have a tremendous effect on your overall energy levels, which can help you tackle the root causes of your sleep problems.
+Luckily, technology can help you monitor sleep and ultimately work towards getting you 7 to 9 hours of peaceful rest, despite what else may be happening in your life.
+This will tremendously affect your overall energy levels, which can help you tackle the root causes of your sleep problems.
+The tech claiming to be able to help: sleep tracker apps.

-With all the options on the market, let’s boil down the key value behind sleep-tracking mobile apps and other technology.
+With all the sleep tracker apps on the market, let’s boil down the key value behind sleep tracker apps and other technology.

 In general, sleep tracker apps have three categories of functions:

-Habits like how long it takes you to fall asleep, the number of times you wake up during the night, and so on are valuable insights you can use to improve your sleep quality.
+Habits like what you do before bed, how long it takes you to fall asleep, the number of times you wake up during the night, and so on are valuable insights you can use to improve your sleep quality.
+Only a few sleep tracker apps can collect all of these variables.

-Tracking apps have many benefits, but none of them apply to sleep—they’re designed to help you manage your fitness (exercise) or your life (time management).
-Sleep is a very individualized thing, and there is no set way of doing it.
-That’s why people are always contradicting themselves over what’s “right” or “best.”
-If you’re looking for better sleep, it’s not going to come through an app.
+Fitness tracker apps have many benefits, but none apply to sleep—they’re designed to help you manage your fitness (exercise) or your life (time management).
+Sleep is very individualized, and there is no set way of doing it.
+That’s why people always contradict themselves over what’s “right” or “best.”
+It won’t come through an app if you’re looking for better sleep hygiene.

-There are things you can do in addition to reviewing sleep data that could help improve your quality of sleep.
+There are things you can do in addition to reviewing sleep data that could help improve your sleep quality.

 Sleep tracker apps tend to overestimate the amount of time spent in REM sleep.

-Your phone’s sleep tracker app is probably not the most accurate way to measure your sleep patterns, according to Dr. Shahrad Taheri, a Professor of Medicine and Clinical Epidemiology at Weill Cornell Medical College in Qatar.
-“The most important thing to remember is that the accuracy of these sleep trackers can be very variable,” he says.
-“Some are much better than others, but none of them are 100% accurate — especially when it comes to measuring REM sleep.”
-As a result, Dr. Taheri advises against using these apps as more than just guidelines for our sleep health: “If you wake up feeling refreshed in the morning without having used an alarm clock and without any daytime tiredness or napping then it’s highly likely that you’re getting enough hours of sleep.”
+As a result, Dr. Taheri advises against using these sleep tracker apps as more than just guidelines for our sleep health: “If you wake up feeling refreshed in the morning without having used an alarm clock and without any daytime tiredness or napping, then it’s highly likely that you’re getting enough hours of sleep.”
 In other words: if you feel good, you’re good!

-The jury is still out on whether or not sleep tracking apps are helping more than hindering.
+The jury is still out on whether or not sleep tracker apps are helping more than hindering.

-One of the biggest problems that sleep tracking apps face is their accuracy.
-While some researchers have reported that they can be helpful, there has not been enough work done to conclude anything definitive about their ability to track your sleep habits.
+One of the biggest problems that sleep-tracking apps face is their accuracy.
+While some researchers have reported that they can be helpful, there has not been enough work done to conclude anything definitive about their ability to track sleep habits.

 How much sleep do adults need?

 Forget the old 8 hours a night you probably grew up being told was best.
-We are all different and the best amount of sleep usually falls somewhere between 7 and 9 hours.
-By keeping track of your sleep with a bujo sleep tracker you get an understanding of any bad habits you have, what helps you sleep best, and how long a night of sleep is optimal for your body.
+We are all different, and the best amount of sleep usually falls between 7 and 9 hours.
+By keeping track of your sleep with a bujo sleep tracker, you get an understanding of any bad habits you have, what helps you sleep best, and how long a night of sleep is optimal for your body.

-A sleep tracker is not a cure-all, but it can help lead to yours.
+A sleep tracker app is not a cure-all, but it can help lead to yours.

 There are a few basic things that are really beneficial to track in your sleep log.
 To make the best sleep tracker, be sure to include these points: